ryan-danielson/tile-buster/README.md

 # tile-buster
-A breakout clone written in C utilizing the SDL library.
+A breakout "clone" written in C utilizing the SDL library.

 # Compiling
 * $ make